-Eat Trucha (Trout) and Bandeja Paisa – A couple favorite local dishes in Salento
+Eat Trucha (Trout) and Bandeja Paisa – Favorite local dishes in Salento

-Additionally, I highly recommend the fresh coconut lime juice that’s common in Salento.
+I also highly recommend the fresh coconut lime juice that’s common in Salento.
 They blend coconut cream with lime juice and sprinkle some fresh coconut on top.
 It’s rich, decadent, delicious and inexpensive.

 We absolutely do.
 It’s stunningly beautiful and very relaxing.
 We both really enjoyed the Cocora Valley, coffee plantation, town of Salento and our stay at the Reserva Monarca.
-There were a couple stressful parts, partly due to language barriers, but everything worked out fine and it was well worth the mild hassle.
+There were a couple of stressful moments, partly due to language barriers.
+But everything worked out fine and it was well worth the mild hassle.

 How to Reach Salento from Pereira Airport